matter-labs/claude-code-action-max/README.md

 ### OAuth Setup (Claude Max Subscribers)

-Claude Max subscribers can use their subscription in GitHub Actions through OAuth authentication:
+Claude Max subscribers can use their subscription in GitHub Actions through OAuth authentication.

+**Note**: OAuth support currently requires using a forked version of the base action.
+This will be updated once the official action supports OAuth.

 #### Option 1: Use OAuth Login Workflow (Recommended)
 1. Install the Claude GitHub app to your repository: https://github.com/apps/claude